 The Fire Operations division consists of a frontline and reserve Paramedic Engine, a frontline and reserve MICU Medic, a Type 6 Wildland Engine, and utility vehicle.
-We have three shifts (A, B, and C), with a full staff of 6, and the ability to work with a minimum staff of 5, assigned to each shift.
+We have three shifts (A, B, and C), with a full staff of 6, and the ability to work with a minimum staff of 5, assigned to each shift with additional "power hour" personnel to work during peak demand times.
 Our emergency crews work 48 hours on shift and 96 hours off with a noon shift change.

 Our personnel develop pre-fire plans of businesses and apartment complexes, maintain our equipment and fire station, conduct fire training on a daily basis, visit local schools, community events, and child care facilities to present public education messages, and provide station tours to the public, all while responding to a variety of emergency calls and non-emergency public assistance calls.